Effective January 7, 2025, the act:

 - Removes Douglas, Elbert, and Lincoln counties from the eighteenth judicial district;

-- Creates a twenty-third judicial district composed of those counties;
+- Creates a twenty-third judicial district comprised of those counties;

 - Specifies the number of district court judges for that district; and

 - Reduces the number of district court judges for the eighteenth judicial district.